Nail biting: Signs and symptoms

 Nails are typically bitten to approximately the same degree.
 Often, but not always, the adjacent skin is also bitten off (perionychophagia: a special case of dermatophagia).
 Biting nails can lead to broken skin on the cuticle.
 When cuticles are improperly removed, they are susceptible to microbial and viral infections such as paronychia.
 Saliva may then redden and infect the skin.
 In rare cases, fingernails may become severely deformed after years of nail biting due to the destruction of the nail bed.

 Nail biting may have an association with oral problems, such as gingival injury, and malocclusion of the anterior teeth.
 It can also transfer pinworms or bacteria buried under the surface of the nail from the anus region to the mouth.
 If the bitten-off nails are swallowed, stomach problems can occasionally develop.

-Nail-biting can be a source of guilt and shame feelings in the nail biter, a reduced quality of life, and increased stigmatization in the inner family circles or at a more societal level.
+Nail-biting can be a source of feelings of guilt and shame in the nail biter, a reduced quality of life, and increased stigmatization in the inner family circles or at a more societal level.
 Beyond that, however, there is no research to verify long-term consequences that could be attributed to nail biting alone.